+Figure 11 USB Emulation Example – Ctrl+A

-Master Device
+Emulation Master Device

 The master device software consists of libraries responsible for wrapping of emulation commands in their relevant protocol level representations and transmission of these to the slave device.
 These libraries are available in a number of languages and, at a minimum, provide a means to submit mouse and keyboard emulation commands to the slave device for emulation.